-- A per-pupil amount that allows the school board to purchase computers, software, robotics, computing-related devices and required supporting furniture, as well as all Special Equipment Amount training and technician costs, maintenance and repairs.
-This allocation consists of a base amount for each school board plus a per-pupil amount reflecting the school board's average daily enrolment of all students. - A claims-based process that supports the purchase by the school board of other, non-computer-based equipment required by students with special education needs.
+- A per-pupil amount that allows the school board to purchase computers, software, robotics, computing-related devices and required supporting furniture, as well as all training and technician costs for all Special Equipment Amount equipment, maintenance and repairs.
+This allocation consists of a base amount for each school board plus a per-pupil amount reflecting the school board's day school average daily enrolment of students. - A claims-based process that supports the purchase by the school board of other, non-computer-based equipment required by students with special education needs.
 This may include hearing and/or vision support equipment, personal care support equipment and/or physical assists support equipment.

-Eligibility requirements for both the per-pupil amount and claims-based amount are outlined in the Special Education Funding Guidelines: Special Equipment Amount (SEA), 2019-20.
+Eligibility requirements for both the per-pupil amount and claims-based amount are outlined in the Special Education Funding Guidelines: Special Equipment Amount (SEA), 2020-21.

-The Special Equipment Amount allocation is projected to be approximately \$123.4 million in 2019-20.
+The Special Equipment Amount allocation is projected to be approximately \$129.3 million in 2020-21.